Oluwafisayomi97/CAPSONE-PROJECT/README.md

 ## Data Sources
 ---
 The primary source of data used in this project is a stimulated sales data for a retail store.

-It includes transactional data that represents sales across differnt products, region, order Id, customer Id, order date.
+CustomerID: Unique identifier for each customer.

+CustomerName: Name of the customer

+Product: Name of the product sold

+Region: Geographic region of the sale (North, South, East, West)

+Order Date: The date the product was ordered

+Quantity: the number of units sold

+Unit Price: the price per unit

 ## The Data Tools Used
 ---